lhotanok/data-engineering/README.md

 ##### Scripts

-Scripts operating with CSV and RDF files were adapted from the first project.
+Scripts operating with CSV and RDF files were adapted from the [Data Cubes](#data_cubes) project.
 They're stored in `airflow/dags/scripts` and they're triggered by `data-cubes.py`.
 The most important (entry) scripts are again the following:

 - `care-providers.ts`
 - `population.ts`